Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 2. Absent from the service area for more than 30 consecutive days

-9. Member in a Nursing Nome for 3+ months, was determined eligible for Institutional Medicaid AND Has No Active Discharge Plan
+5. Member in a Nursing Nome for 3+ months, was determined eligible for Institutional Medicaid AND Has No Active Discharge Plan (not in this guidance but exists elsewhere)

 D. Reasons that the plan MAY disenroll a member (optional grounds for disenrollment).